 There are various VFX image and video-editing programs in which it’s useful to receive training.
-Have a look at ScreenSkills’ list of VFX courses that we either fund, support or have quality-marked.
+Have a look at ScreenSkills’ list of training and opportunities and see if there’s anything in VFX.

 Search for jobs:

+Look at ScreenSkills list of job boards.
 Research VFX companies you’d like to work for.
 Go to their websites and check if they are advertising for prep artists.
 Even if they aren’t, send in your CV and showreel and ask them to bear you in mind for future roles or work experience.
 Keep looking on job websites too.
-ArtStation is a good example of a site that includes job listings in animation, games and VFX (remember to filter its job listings by country).
 ScreenSkills offers some advice from professionals on how to approach animation and VFX employers.